 The Blackhorse Association, Inc.

 Elizabethtown, KY 42702

 The Germans are planning a ceremony to commemorate the last border patrol of the Cold War on April 24, 2015 at the former OP Alpha, now the Point Alpha Museum.
 Several veterans of the Regiments will attend to take part in the ceremony and to rekindle old friendships.
 Dave Cowan is honchoing the Regiment’s participation.
-If you have not been contacted but are interested in attending, please contact Dave email@example.com in a new window as soon as possible.
+If you have not been contacted but are interested in attending, please contact Dave at opens in a new firstname.lastname@example.org new email as soon as possible.

 On June 12, 2015 at the Blackhorse Association Reunion in Las Vegas, there will be a drawing for two 1901 Campaign Hats.
-There is no cost to participate in the drawing.
-Click here to download an entry formopens in a new window.
+There is no cost to participate in the drawing. opens in a new windowClick here to download an entry formopens PDF file .